FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Channel Modeling Guidelines/Chapter 1.rst

 *Figure 20.
 Vertical Extension of the Lowest Top of Bank to the Highest Top of Bank.*

-Channel Numerical Stability and Volume Conservation
+Channel Numerical Stability And Volume Conservation
 ---------------------------------------------------

 Channel numerical stability requires the convergence of the routing algorithm solution to the full dynamic